mmazi/rescu/README.md

 License
 ---------------

 Rescu is released under the MIT License.
-Please see [LINCESE.txt](LICENSE.txt) for the full text.
+Please see [LICENSE.txt](LICENSE.txt) for the full text.

 An important note
 ---------------